Table of Contents

 Alt tag: 2016 National Survey of Drug Use & Health Graph

-The Dangers of Self Medicating for Mental Illness
+The Dangers of Self Medicating for Stress and Mental Illness

 When using drugs & alcohol, many changes occur within the brain that can cause lasting ramifications.
 Some, such as euphoria, escape from reality, or numbness of pain, are highly desired by the individual using.
 However, over time, repeated use of these substances gradually alters the brain chemistry of the user.
 By overloading the brain with chemically induced pleasure, the body grows used to certain levels and a dependency sets in.